hen3kr8/SideSolver/README.md

 ![](progress/1mnist.png)  |  ![](progress/Figure_1.png)

 The results were terrible.
 We got a 70 % accuracy for the entire puzzle.
 56 of the 70 % was the correct clasification of blank cells.
 This means our **digit classification accuracy was less than 20 %**.
-(All digits were either classified as 1, 3 or 0)
+(All digits were either classified as 1, 7, 3 or 0)

 Issues with this approach:

 - **MNIST is handwritten**, these digits are not.  *Surely it doesn't make a big difference*  - It does, clown.
-I playes with the digits make them seem more like MNIST by eroding, dilating, centering, resizing, all with minimal impact --if you find yourself having to change your data to fit the needs of your classifier, you're likely on the wrong path)
+I played with the digits make them seem more like MNIST by eroding, dilating, centering, resizing, all with minimal impact --if you find yourself having to change your data to fit the needs of your classifier, you're likely on the wrong path)
 - **MNIST does not contain any noise** in the image.
 Different shades of light cause various shades of white on the Sudoku image, causing noise (which the classifier has no idea what to do with).
 This was solved with floodfilling the image of the digit, thus not including anything but the digit.
 (This resulted in a slight improvement)

 ## *Solution* :